Miro0o/Docs-Notes/README.md

 ## Sitemap & Entrances to the Note
 Like said earlier, miniWorldModel is a well-organized notebook that acts like a giant mind map.
 Hence, to start reading the notebook one needs simply start with the only root file (the root node of the mind map) and begin everything from there: ↗ [Universe, Self-Awareness, and Intelligence](Universe,%20Self-Awareness,%20and%20Intelligence.md).
-In this root file, I summarize my cognitive model of the universe as a unified framework (thus, the whole structure of this notebook as well).
+In this root file, I summarize my cognitive model of the universe as a unified framework (thus, the whole structure of this notebook).

 That being said, I give a very brief (and sketchy) index to miniWorldModel below.
 Bare in mind this whole notebook is still heavily about computer science.